spillinova/github-slideshow/_posts/0000-01-02-spillinova.md

 layout: slide
 title: "Welcome to GitHub Neil slide!"
 ---
-This is some new text
+This is some new text: tada
 Use the git left arrow to go back!